smabot0508/Trading-Internship-Journal/Daily Notes/Day7/Day7.md

 # Today's Objective

-- Liquidity — deepening the understanding from Days 5 and 6.
+- Liquidity — deepening the understanding
 - DeepVue Bubble Chart — what it is and how it works.
 - Finding Breakouts — using the Bubble Chart to identify opportunities fast.
 - DeepVue Bubble Charts: Find Breakouts and Market Leaders FAST.